-The Organization provides nutritious meals to the elderly residents of Sturgis, South Dakota.
+The Organization provided nutritious meals to the elderly residents of Sturgis, South Dakota.
+The Organization discontinued operations of this service as of June 1, 2018.
+See Note 9.

 Management and General

 Management and general expenses include the functions necessary to maintain the Organization's stated purpose and manage the fiscal responsibilities of the entity.